kiyoshisasano/agent-pld-metrics/Practitioner_Vocabulary_Mapping_Guide.md

 ---

 End of document.
-This guide is non-normative and meant solely for practitioner interpretation.
+This guide is non-normative and intended solely to improve practitioner understanding of formal PLD semantics.